renpy/renpy/sphinx/source/screens.rst

     The image used when a hotspot is selected and focused, and for the full portion of focused hotbars.

+`alpha`
+    If true, the default, a hotspot only gains focus when the mouse is in an area of the hover image that is opaque.
+If false, the hotspot gains focus whenever the mouse is within its rectangular boundary.

 It takes the following groups of properties:

 * :ref:`Common Properties <common-properties>`
 * :ref:`position-style-properties`
+* :ref:`fixed-style-properties`

 An imagemap creates a fixed, allowing any child to be added to it (not just hotspots and hotbars).